Frances Bradstock Chow is the Boss, Chief Referee, and one of our founders.

 Isobel is locally infamous for her parry 3 (tierce), undercut between the legs, and landing in splits.
 On occasion she does all three at the same time.

-On her off days, Isobel teaches swimming to small children at ludicrous rates under “trying circumstances”, camps out in the wilderness with fully-armourer combatants, and studies niche professional qualifications.
+On her off days, Isobel teaches swimming to small children at ludicrous rates under “trying circumstances”, camps out in the wilderness with fully-armoured combatants, and studies niche professional qualifications.
 This is fun for her.